WeAreFairphone/android_device_fairphone_FP3/README.md

 ### Current Status
-It starts building the sources, but couldn't complete building yet.
+It starts building the sources, but couldn't complete it yet.

+Currently it fails at building hardware/qcom/audio-caf/msm8996/mm-audio.
+First try to simply disable it was not successful.

 ### Known Issues
 It doesn't even build yet. :innocent:

-At the moment it stops at a build error in kernel sources.

 ### Kernel Source
 <https://github.com/chaosmaster/android_kernel_fairphone_sdm632>